Coutada 11, Mozambique

 During the next three days, we will explore the block on morning, afternoon and evening game drives.
 Leveraging the extensive experience of our hosts, we may choose to dedicate specific drives to certain species.
 On at least one day, we suggest trawling dense woodland for unusual ungulates including nyala, red duiker and blue duiker.
 On another, the vast open plains filled with waterbuck, buffalo and zebra must be seen to be believed.
 Lion and leopard, as well as recently re-introduced cheetah, are real highlights here, and we will spend significant time seeking out these special cats in the stunning surrounds of this incredible wilderness area.

-This morning we must reluctantly say goodbye to the stunning Coutada 11, taking a scenic and enjoyable journey by helicopter across Central Mozambique to our next destination - Gorongosa.
-Arriving by early afternoon in this park, famed for its remarkable resurrection after the Civil War to a continent-leading safari destination, we will head directly for our delightful fly camp.
+This morning we must reluctantly say goodbye to the stunning Coutada 11, taking a scenic and enjoyable journey by helicopter back to Beira, where this tour ends.

 Please be aware that whilst we make every effort to follow the above itinerary as closely as possible, circumstances may occasionally arise that mean the tour deviates from the itinerary.